Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Tiền PhongBáo Tiền Phong03/10/2024

 - Protein is measured based on the amount of nitrogen, because protein contains nitrogen, while other nutrients do not.
-The nitrogen content is multiplied by a factor of 6.25 (because protein usually contains about 16% nitrogen) to determine the protein content.
+The amount of nitrogen is multiplied by a factor of 6.25 (because protein usually contains about 16% nitrogen) to determine the protein content.
 The two main methods for measuring nitrogen are the Kjeldahl method and the Dumas method, in which the Kjeldahl method is based on analyzing the amount of ammonia released from a food sample.

 - Fat is determined by its solubility in organic solvents such as ether or chloroform.
 The difference in weight of the food sample before and after being treated with this solvent is the amount of fat.

-Carbohydrates are the body's main source of energy—usually measured indirectly by subtracting the weight of other substances such as protein, fat, water, ash, and alcohol from the total weight of the food.
+Carbohydrate is the body's main source of energy—usually measured indirectly by subtracting the weight of other substances such as protein, fat, water, ash, and alcohol from the total weight of the food.

 Finally, to calculate calories, a traditional method is to use a bomb calorimeter, where food is burned and the change in water temperature gives a reading of the calories.
 However, this method is now less used because it is expensive and can give inaccurate results.
 Instead, the Atwater system is preferred, which calculates the calories from each energy-containing nutrient.